National Sanitation Foundation

-NSF (an initialism for National Sanitation Foundation) is a public health organization headquartered in Ann Arbor, Michigan that tests and certifies foods, water, and consumer products.
+The National Sanitation Foundation (NSF) is a public health nonprofit organization headquartered in Ann Arbor Charter Township, Michigan, United States.
+It tests and certifies foods, water, and consumer products.
 It also facilitates the development of standards for these products, labeling products it has certified to meet these standards with the NSF mark.

 NSF is accredited by the American National Standards Institute (ANSI) and the Standards Council of Canada.

 History

-NSF International, originally named the National Sanitation Foundation (NSF), was founded in 1944 by the University of Michigan School of Public Health, in an attempt to standardize requirements around sanitation and food safety.
+The National Sanitation Foundation (NSF) was founded in 1944 by the University of Michigan School of Public Health, in an attempt to standardize requirements around sanitation and food safety.
 The first standards developed by the NSF set sanitation requirements on soda fountain and luncheonette equipment.

-The name of the organization was changed to NSF International in 1990 based on the fact that the company certified things beyond sanitation and to operate internationally beyond the United States.
+Acquisitions

+In October 2002, NSF acquired FreshCheck, a food microbiological and sanitation audit company.

+In March 2004, NSF acquired Quality Assurance International.

+In January 2013, NSF acquired INASSA Group, a Lima, Peru-based company in the industry of quality control, analytical testing, and inspection for seafood.

+In October 2025, NSF acquired Cambium Analytica, an analytical testing and development company in the food, beverage, and diet supplement industries.